vuestorefront/vue-storefront/packages/core/docs/integrate/integration-guide.md

 - [Composables](../guide/composables.html) manage the state, prepare and send the request to the `api-client`, then save the response.
 If necessary, they also madify the response to simplify getters.

-- [Getters](../guide/getters.html) extract information from the responses provided by `composables` in formatted and agnostic format.
+- [Getters](../guide/getters.html) extract data from API responses provided by `composables` and return them in formatted and agnostic form.

 Here, you will create new methods for `composables` to fetch the data and new `getters` to extract different pieces of information from that data.